-1. First, make sure to remove as much of the original soil as much as you can without using any chemicals.
-Use a brush, spoon, or spatula to break down the stain into chunks and lift it off the surface
+- First, make sure to remove as much of the original soil as much as you can without using any chemicals.
+Use a vacuum, a brush, a spoon, or a spatula to break down the stain into chunks and lift it off the surface.

-2. Soak the soil with warm water.
-This helps to dilute and break it down further into smaller molecules that are easier for the bacteria to digest
+- For stains in fabric, soak the soil with warm water.
+This helps to dilute and break it down further into smaller molecules that are easier for the bacteria to digest.

-4. Use a spray can and spray the enzymatic cleaner on the stain until it is sufficiently saturated.
+- Use a spray can.
+Shake the bottle to help activate the enzymes, and spray the product on the stain until it is sufficiently saturated.
 Leave it for at least an hour for regular cleaning, and up to 48 hours for stubborn stains such as pet soils.
-It will dry up itself with no stains or odours.

 Enzyme Cleaning Products: FAQs